ProtaStructure : Analysis

 Building Analysis

-Having modeled your structure and defined the parameters / loading to be applied, you are now ready to generate the member design forces.
-These are determined by performing a 3D analysis of the whole building.
+Having modeled your structure and defined the parameters / loading to be applied, you are now ready to perform 3D building analysis of the whole building.

 To begin analysis, go to Analysis top ribbon > click "Building Analysis" to launch the analysis form.